Recipe #1, geom_medians() and geom_means()

 4 Adelie Torgersen 36.7 19.3 193.0 3450.0 female 2007

-Step 0: use base ggplot2 to get the job done
+Step 0: use base plotnine to get the job done

-It’s a good idea to get things done without Stat extension first, just using ‘base’ ggplot2.
+It’s a good idea to get things done without stat extension first, just using ‘base’ plotnine.
 The computational moves you make here can serve a reference for building our extension function.

 Step 1: Define compute.
 Test.